RevanthVe/ELT_Nyc_Taxi/README.md

 To stop the vm from terminal -> $sudo shutdown now

-# Setting up Airflow to shcedule tasks
+# Setting up Airflow to schedule tasks
 Create a new sub-directory called airflow in the project directory.

 Inside airflow, create dags,logs and plugins folders using the following commands.
 $mkdir -p ./dags ./logs ./plugins
 $echo -e "AIRFLOW_UID=$(id -u)" > .env

-.env is created and used to store airflow user id, if it is not automatically create a .env file and enter AIRFLOW_UID=50000 in the file.
+.env is created and used to store airflow user id, if it is not automatically done,create a .env file and enter AIRFLOW_UID=50000 in the file.

 We are running the airflow service in docker setup, to create a docker setup for airflow latest version, use:
 $curl -LfO 'https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml'